Money management is crucial to your success in the highly-leveraged Futures market.

 2) Shoot for Target 1

-3) Set your stop-loss at 1/2 the distance to target 1 (rather than the system trailing stop)
+3) Set your stop-loss at the mid-point of the Trigger Range (rather than the system trailing stop)

 4) When Target 1 gets hit the trade is over

-If Target 1 gets hit it’s a winning trade – and you trading with a 2:1 risk / reward ratio.
+If Target 1 gets hit it’s a winning trade – and you just wait for the next Alert to come along.

 3) Trade on Sim and Stay on the Sidelines More Frequently.